scholzie/tiller/README.md

 you can do this:
 - Enter the `terraform/network` directory and edit terraform.tfvars
   appropriately:
--- `cp terraform.tfvars.sample terraform.tfvars`
+  - `cp terraform.tfvars.sample terraform.tfvars`
--- `access_key`: your AWS Access Key ID
+  - `access_key`: your AWS Access Key ID
--- `secret_key`: the Secret Access Key for the above ID -- `environment_name`: will be overridden (as it's required input to run the script) - it's only there if you run terraform manually
+  - `secret_key`: the Secret Access Key for the above ID
+  - `environment_name`: will be overridden (as it's required input to run the script) - it's only there if you run terraform manually
--- `azs`: update this with the Availability Zones accessible by your account.
+  - `azs`: update this with the Availability Zones accessible by your account.
-   You can find these by running `aws ec2 --describe-availability-zones`
+    You can find these by running `aws ec2   -describe-availability-zones`
 - Plan it: `./poutine plan <env> network`, where `<env>` is something like `prod`, `staging`, or `dev`
 - Examine the output and be sure it makes sense.
 - Apply it: `./poutine apply <environment> network`
 - Keep note of all the outputs!
 You will need these later.
--- *NB:* Due to either a bug with terraform or an AWS race condition, occasionally the NAT EIPs will not output (you will see ",,," if that happens).
+  - *NB:* Due to either a bug with terraform or an AWS race condition, occasionally the NAT EIPs will not output (you will see ",,," if that happens).
    You can run another command like `refresh` or `apply` or `plan` to get these values to output.

 Once you have an operating network, you can then deploy the docker ECS cluster.
 - First, build the packer image:
--- RTFM in the packer directory, then:
+  - RTFM in the packer directory, then:
--- `pushd packer && packer build ba-base.json && popd`
+  - `pushd packer && packer build ba-base.json && popd`
--- take note of the ami-id when the build is complete.
+  - take note of the ami-id when the build is complete.
 - RTFM in the terraform/docker-ecs directory
 - `cd terraform/docker-ecs`
 - `cp terraform.tfvars.sample terraform.tfvars`
 - `vim terraform.tfvars`
--- Set `access_key` and `secret_key` as before
+  - Set `access_key` and `secret_key` as before
--- `secret_bucket`: he secrets bucket in s3
+  - `secret_bucket`: he secrets bucket in s3
--- `key_name`: the key pair name you want to be applied to instances.
+  - `key_name`: the key pair name you want to be applied to instances.
 This key must already exist.
--- `cluster_name`: the name you want to assign to your ECS cluster -- `subnets`: comma-delimited list of subnet-ids (from network apply earlier) -- `vpc_id`: vpc-id from the network setup
+  - `cluster_name`: the name you want to assign to your ECS cluster
+  - `subnets`: comma-delimited list of subnet-ids (from network apply earlier)
+  - `vpc_id`: vpc-id from the network setup
--- `ami`: The ami-id from the packer step above.
+  - `ami`: The ami-id from the packer step above.
--- `registry_url`: Until the registry creation step is automated, replace this with the endpoint URI for the docker registry you are using.
+  - `registry_url`: Until the registry creation step is automated, replace this with the endpoint URI for the docker registry you are using.
--- adjust other variables as you see fit.
+  - adjust other variables as you see fit.
 - `./poutine apply <env> docker-ecs`, where `<env>` is the same one you used earlier during network creation.